CodeSpent/autoggl/README.md

 ## Known Issues
 - When the user has 0 existing projects in Toggl, starting an initial timer fails.

+## Contributing
+**Autoggl** is fully open source and exists largely to help devs that are new to OSS acclimate to the environment.
+All contributions are welcome and appreciated. :)

+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for steps for contributing!

 ## Release Notes